dmiyoshi1/TimeSeries/README.md

 # TimeSeries

-A repository to help learn about time series computations.
+A repository with code to help learn about time series computations and machine learning.

-The crawler pulls data from the Max Planck Institute in Jena, Deutscheland.
+The crawler pulls data from the Max Planck Institute for Biogeochemistry in Thuringia, Germany.
+Several Machine Learning tutorials use weather data from this site.

+## What's in the directories.
-Code for Python (needs a rework) is placed in code/python
+* Code for Python (needs a rework) is placed in code/python

-Code for Go is placed in code/golang
+* Code for Go is placed in code/golang